jamacz/mink/README.md

 This is the "add" function:

 - First, it pops off the stack.
-- If it is `?`, then it does nothing and returns
+- If it is `?`, then it does nothing and returns.
 - If it is `!`, then it calls itself, and then pushes `!` to the stack.

-This is effectively removing the first `?` on the stack, which is equivalent to adding the top two "integers" on the stack.
+This is effectively removing the first `?` on the stack, which is equivalent to adding the top two integers on the stack.

 Another similar function is the "pop" integer function: